Story by Cristina Chi

-Cramped together and sweating from the heat, some students would get into fights over who gets to sit below the only available ceiling fan in the room due to poor ventilation, she said.
+Cramped together and sweating from the heat, some students would get into fights over who gets to sit below the only available ceiling fan in the room, she said.

 “Never in my life did I imagine that I would teach 90 students in a single classroom,” said Lugo in Filipino.
 She started teaching in the school in 2004.

 She said that returning to this setup during the COVID-19 pandemic would be “unthinkable.”